marcuskober/Multiple-Featured-Images/readme.txt

 * Add the featured images to any post type (post, page or even custom post types and WooCommerce products).

-* It is possible to use different featured images for differnt post typs.
-Easily you can add two new featured images for pages and four to posts, if you need it that way.
+* It is possible to use different featured images for different post types.
+Easily you can add two new featured images to pages and three to posts, if you need it that way.

 * Fully customizable output - so it's multilingual.